yiangmeng/aws-devops-introduction/2_Lab2.md

 10. After the CloudFormation Stack has completed, you can go to the [EC2 console](https://ap-southeast-1.console.aws.amazon.com/ec2/v2/home?region=ap-southeast-1#Instances:sort=desc:launchTime) to view the EC2 instances.

->**_Note:_** The Stack will have a VPC w/ 1 public subnet, an IGW, route tables, ACL, 2 EC2 instances.
-Also, the EC2 instances will be launched with a User Data script to **automatically install the AWS CodeDeploy agent**.
+>**_Note:_** The Stack will have a VPC with 1 public subnet, an Internet Gateway, route tables, ACL, 2 EC2 instances (1 Dev and 1 Prod).
+Also, the EC2 instances will be launched with a User Data script that will **automatically install the AWS CodeDeploy agent** upon initialization.
 >
 >You can refer to [this instruction](http://docs.aws.amazon.com/codedeploy/latest/userguide/codedeploy-agent-operations-install.html) to install the CodeDeploy agent for other OSs like Amazon Linux, RHEL, Ubuntu, or Windows.